cloudgraph/cloudgraph-examples-quickstart/cloudgraph-quickstart-mysql-uml/README.md

 ![](media/3cb7ffbf84ee94bd1371f948f6b08861.png)

-Next add 2 properties to the Organization entity name and category, both with String datatypes from the Plasma Data Types package.
+Next add 2 properties to the Organization entity name and category, both with String datatypes from the CloudGraph Data Types package.
 We will enhance the category property with an enumeration restriction later.
 Then add a recursive association to the Organization entity as below, with both sides of the association owned by the classifier.
 Note that the Papyres Filters must be used